Silverune/PicoPlant/README.md

 | ![alt text](https://github.com/Silverune/WaterMonitor/blob/main/diagrams/RDJ001.png "RDJ Water Sensor x2") |
 | ![alt text](https://github.com/Silverune/WaterMonitor/blob/main/diagrams/DSEFP3.png "DSFEP3 Water Sensor") |

-# Status Quo

 ## Existing Approach
-Using a cheap water sensor (analog) that is able to show moisture on a scale of 1-10 (broadly) but is effectively uses as a binary (“Needs Water” / “Fine”) with these values being the same for all current plants (<3 “red” needs water, otherwise fine).
+Using a cheap water sensor (analog) that is able to show moisture on a scale of 1-10 (broadly) but is effectively uses as a binary (“Needs Water” [NW]/ “Fine” [FN]) with these values being the same for all current plants (<3 “red” needs water, otherwise fine).

 ### Downside of Existing Approach
 - Requires manually inspecting each plant